microdotblog/indie-microblogging/part3/micropub.md

 	  categories":  [ "Photos", "Testing", "Travel", "Writing" ] }

+Some people use categories more like tags, so it’s possible that the results could contain hundreds of categories.
+A convention across the Micropub API is to use a `filter` parameter to return a subset of results, so we can use that here to search categories:

+	GET /micropub?q=category&filter=pho

+	{
+	  categories":  [ "Photos" ]
+	}

 ### Getting standalone pages and uploads

 IndieWeb blogs often have several post types, loosely following the Microformats standard: